raj-gun/NonSysID/supplimentray_information/README.md

 discrete or continuous time models \[3\].
-This package centres on widely-used discrete-time models, specifically, nonlinear auto-regressive models with exogenous inputs (NARX), where the ARX model is a linear variant of the NARX framework.
+This package centres on widely-used discrete-time models, specifically, nonlinear auto-regressive models with exogenous inputs (NARX), where the ARX model is a linear variant of the NARX structure.
 These input-output time-series models predict future outputs of a system based on its historical input and output instances.
 NARX models have been applied extensively to model and analyse complex systems in fields such as control, condition monitoring,